donsolana/BioVerse/README.md

 ### Input and Server Modules
 * The **Input** module contains the UI element for the sidebar where inputs are provided.
 The inputs here are required by the DataServer Module and as such /n they share a name space.

-* The MapUI and TimelineUI sub modules are composed of the Input module where a distinct namespace ID is hardcoded in the **Input modules** in *each* of this cases, /n this enforces that the inputs for the two modules never crash.
+* The **MapUI and TimelineUI sub modules** are composed of the Input module where a distinct namespace ID is hardcoded in the **Input modules** in *each* of this cases, /n this enforces that the inputs for the two modules never crash.

-*In the MapServer and Timeline server, the *Data Module* inherents the **namespace ids* described earlier.
+* In the **MapServer and Timeline server**, the *Data Module* inherents the **namespace ids** described earlier.
 Again this ensure they both have unique computations and consistent data.

 ## UI/UX
 Bootstraplib is used here.